 Given these disheartening statistics, there is only one acceptable message for motorists: if you choose to drink, don’t drive.
 Use a designated driver or an alternate mode of transportation.

 AAA is committed to educating members about the risks of drunk driving.
-Click here to learn more about the dangers of drinking and driving and click here to test your knowledge with a 12-question quiz.
+Learn more about the dangers of drinking and driving.